-SNG has a large potential market: essentially any application that currently uses natural gas could use SNG.
-In particular, gasification can be used on-site for industrial applications to produce SNG (and electricity, if necessary), allowing continued operation of natural gas equipment but from a coal source.
-The Department of Energy's Energy Information Administration (DOE/EIA) reports in the Annual Energy Outlook 2012 that in 2010, United States industrial use of natural gas was about 27% of the total domestic consumption, a significant fraction of total NG usage.
+SNG has a large potential market: essentially any application that uses natural gas could use SNG or possibly mixtures of hydrogen and SNG.
+Gasification could be used on-site for industrial applications to produce SNG and possibly co-produce electricity, allowing continued operation of natural gas equipment but from solid fuel sources.
+The Department of Energy's Energy Information Administration (DOE/EIA) reports in the Annual Energy Outlook 2022 that in 2020, United States industrial use of natural gas was about 44% of the total domestic disposition plus net exports, a significant fraction of total NG usage.
 A 2007 NETL study [ZIP] looked at the feasibility of on-site gasifiers in industrial facilities for the production of SNG and found that many industrial sites could benefit from the use of relatively small gasifier systems to produce SNG, power, H2, or syngas.

-When fuel cell technology matures for transportation or electricity, these same advantages in fuel diversity will apply towards gasification of coal-to-H2.
+When fuel cell technology matures for transportation or electricity, these same advantages in fuel diversity will apply towards gasification of solid feedstocks-to-H2.
 A hydrogen-based transportation system would be extremely clean, with most emissions stemming from the production of the hydrogen itself.
 The actual generation of electricity using hydrogen fuel cells produces only water as a byproduct.
 Gasification has the potential to cleanly produce H2, using pre-combustion capture of harmful emissions.

-Producing SNG from coal is more expensive than the natural gas it would replace2.
-For this reason, the aforementioned 2007 NETL study focuses on locations and applications where the gasifier could be integrated with an industrial process that uses natural gas.
+Producing SNG from coal is more expensive than the natural gas it would replace4.
+For this reason, the aforementioned 2007 NETL study focused on locations and applications where the gasifier could be integrated with an industrial process that uses natural gas.
 This would help economics and would allow the facility to guard against fluctuating natural gas prices.
 Also, the most likely applications would possess well-developed coal transport infrastructure tied with access to both abundant and relatively inexpensive coal.

-Another challenge to coal-to-H2 or SNG gasification is in transporting a gaseous fuel, which can be difficult because of the gases' low densities.
+Another challenge to solid fuel-to-H2 or SNG gasification is in transporting a gaseous fuel, which can be difficult because of the gases' low densities.
 SNG must be cooled and then compressed for transport through a close-to-capacity pipeline infrastructure.
 In addition, pipelines are restricted by geographical features like oceans, for example.
 Otherwise, it can be liquefied (called Liquefied Natural Gas or LNG) for transport by ships or tanker trucks.

 Hydrogen is even more difficult to transport.
 In fact, even liquefied H2 is four times less dense than liquid gasoline and just to reach a liquid state it must be cryogenically cooled and greatly compressed.
 Current hydrogen-powered test vehicles store compressed hydrogen at 700 bar (over 10,000 psi; almost 700 times atmospheric pressure).
 Transporting H2 through pipelines is also difficult because of its low density and high flammability.
 Finding a way to economically store and transport hydrogen is a major challenge to deployment of H2 as a gaseous fuel.